Table of Contents

 Gulf Beaches Historical Museum houses many interesting facts and stories.
 Originally it was a church built in 1917 and later was transformed into a museum.
 While it is a small museum, it contains key artifacts, newspapers, postcards, and history related to Pass-a-Grille.

 - Hours: Friday – Saturday 10 am – 4 pm; Sunday 1 pm – 4 pm.

 - Website: Gulf Beaches Historical Museum

 Visit World-Class Museums in St. Petersburg

-Check out our best museums in St Petersburg article for our personal favorites and how to get FREE tickets.
+Check out my best museums in St Petersburg article for personal favorites, including the Dali Museum and how to get FREE tickets.

 Spa Oceana is an impressive 11,000 square feet of relaxation.
-Here you can unwind at the pool or in one of their 16 treatment rooms.
+You can unwind at the pool or in one of their 16 treatment rooms.
 It has a stunning rooftop terrace view of the Gulf of Mexico.

-The Don Cesar Spa also includes whirlpool spas, aroma-infused steam rooms, and private access to the Whisper Lounge.
-This award-winning spa has been repeatedly ranked as the best spa in St Petersburg.
+The Don CeSar Spa also includes whirlpool spas, aroma-infused steam rooms, and private access to the Whisper Lounge.
+This award-winning spa has repeatedly been ranked as the best in St Petersburg.

 St Pete Beach Parks

 Another of our favorite FREE things to do in St Pete Beach is to spend time in the parks.
 St Pete Beach has multiple locations within just a mile or two!
 Two of our favorite parks are Colonel Michael J. Horan Park and Lazarillo Park.